LaserStefan/stefanlaser.net/content/CV.de.md

 - Ethnography and qualitative social science research methods

 **Memberships**
-- Elected Board Member: stsing e.V.
-Doing STS in and through Germany.
+- Elected Board Member: [stsing e.V.
+Doing STS in and through Germany.](https://stsing.org).
 Access Point of the working group “Tech and Infrastructure“
 - Member of the DFG Research Network: “Valuation Studies: On the Way to the Evaluation Society?”
 - Co-organisation of a DFG research network. [“Waste in motion: Mobilisations of waste and pollutants as a sociomaterial configurations”](https://waste-in-motion.org/)
 - Member of the [RUSTlab in Bochum](https://rustlab.ruhr-uni-bochum.de/)